 She got her start as an independent (non-Nashville) act, recording the self-penned single “I’m a Honky Tonk Girl b/w Whispering Sea” in Hollywood (for Canadian label Zero) while she lived in Washington state.
 She has said her earliest sessions had a distinctive West Coast shuffle, and she recorded her first full-length album Loretta Lynn Sings in Los Angeles, with a subtle rhythmic swing to most of the songs that drew on just a little bit of rock and roll and hinted at the Bakersfield Sound.
 But one of Loretta Lynn’s greatest strengths — maybe her greatest — was her ability to go into the Nashville system and still make music her own way.
 She was far from a typical Nashville star, and her feisty persona cut against the grain of what was expected of female country stars (early influences were Kitty Wells and Patsy Cline, along with male role models like Ernest Tubb).
 Unlike, say, Johnny Cash, who existed kind of apart from the the Nashville system, Lynn worked her way into Nashville, performing on the Grand Ole Opry and such, but turning the Nashville system around for her own purposes, from the inside.

 Lots of Lynn’s best songs follow a similar formula.
 In her earlier recordings she trades verses back and forth with instrumental statements from a pedal steel (Hawaiian) guitar, piano, or other instrument.
 The other instruments are not merely background accompaniment, but are given moments of roughly equal prominence with her voice.
 Everything is given its own space, without subjugating one to another.
 This is actually crucial for what made Loretta Lynn such a unique performer.
 Without being explicitly and overtly political, it is clear that her music reflected a worldview much to the political left of what Nashville country music typically promoted, seeking a more egalitarian way to “even things out” in society — a view complicated by her later political campaigning for politicians of the political right, due, apparently, just to personal affection.
 This is why the trading back-and-forth in a kind of call-and-response format suited her songs well.
 It also should be said that her music doesn’t fall into facile assumptions of the “proper” arrangement of people and things.
 Even as she implicitly suggests an end to patriarchy, there is more to the structure of her music than a simplistic shift to a differently ordered but essentially similar social hierarchy.
-In other words, it isn’t that everyone has a proper place.
+In other words, implicitly drawing from christianity, it isn’t that everyone has a proper place.
 Lynn’s songs are often about the struggles of finding oneself in a particular position and looking for a way toward something else.

 On the other hand, there isn’t some kind of reliance on Horatio Alger myths in Lynn’s music.
 Much like the classical historian Thucydides eschewed supernatural explanations for events in ancient Greece, there is no place for miracles or divine inspiration.
 The tales in Lynn’s songs are the product of human interactions.
 The essence is about movement in its most basic form, in relation to other people.
 Her traded statements with instrumentalists absolutely emphasize this relational aspect.
 In later years, this relationship was a little less natural.
 It didn’t disappear completely, but did seem somewhat more forced and the instrumentals more distant from Lynn’s vocals.